larrylawl/old-personal-webpage/_posts/2019-12-08-determinant.md

 If the determinant, d, is...

-≥0, d changes the space by a factor of d.
+≥0, the linear transformation changes the space by a factor of d.

-≤0, d _flips_ and changes the space by a factor of d.
+≤0, the linear transformation _flips_ and changes the space by a factor of d.

-= 0, d squishes the space to one dimension.
+= 0, since the factor by which the space was changed is 0, this linear transformation squishes the space to one dimension.
 Thus the matrix is _non-invertible_, and hence it is _singular_

 ## Why does this work?